 Contact Samples Ames if You Have Questions

 The only thing companies that are controlling these gigantic and dangerous cranes understand is money.
 Nothing will change if they are not held completely responsible for the carnage they cause.
+An experienced personal injury attorney can help.

 Samples Ames prides itself on taking on large companies in these types of cases, as the results can spur real change and help to protect our families and communities.
 If you know someone that has been affected by this or a similar tragedy, please let them know they can contact us for a free strategy session to answer any questions they might have and to make sure they are compensated to the full extent available under the law.
 Those reckless individuals who caused such a preventable tragedy must be held completely responsible and brought to full justice.
 You may reach me directly at [email protected] or 469-466-2600 with any questions.